fatemeshafiee/closed-loop-nwdaf/README.md

 - **NWDAF analytics and engines** — [`oai-cn5g-nwdaf`](https://github.com/fatemeshafiee/oai-cn5g-nwdaf)
-  Extended OAI-NWDAF: the UPF-EES client, the bot-detection engine (graph-based features on live telemetry), the congestion-estimation engine, and the integration with model provisioning.
+  Extended OAI-NWDAF: the UPF-EES client, the bot-detection engine (graph-based features on live telemetry) with its analytics and subscription handling, and the integration with model provisioning.
+The congestion component here contains the data collection and model-serving client;
+  the final estimation logic is not yet released.

 - **ML model provisioning** — [`MLModelProvision`](https://github.com/fatemeshafiee/MLModelProvision)
   MLflow-based service managing the model lifecycle (artifacts, versions, selection) and serving models